A unique resource, German Holocaust archive reaches out

 Yet it took Jaunzemis over three decades of tenacious searching to find the vast archive in this remote corner of Germany where his past was buried.

-Bad Arolsen contains 30 million documents on survivors of Nazi camps, Gestapo prisons, forced labourers and displaced persons.
-It rivals Israel's Yad Vashem Holocaust centre and the Washington Holocaust Memorial Museum in historical value.
+Bad Arolsen contains 30 million documents on survivors of Nazi camps, Gestapo prisons, forced laborers and displaced persons.
+It rivals Israel's Yad Vashem Holocaust center and the Washington Holocaust Memorial Museum in historical value.

 However, many people are not even aware it exists.
 It was only opened to researchers in 2007 after criticism that it was being too protective of its material.
 Despite sitting on a mountain of original evidence, it is still struggling to get the attention academics say it deserves.